Transportation & travel

 The ferry system also offers a free travel alert subscription service via email or text message.

-Get the latest about the airport, travel restrictions and updates.
+Get the latest about Sea-Tac Airport, travel restrictions and updates.
 Check with your airline for specific flight information.

 If you're planning to travel outside the U.S., be aware of COVID-19 international travel advisories and restrictions.
 Guidance on international travel changes as the virus situation develops.